 • Frozen Veggies – to add to rice, pasta dishes, and soups.

 • Tofu – to add protein to meals.
-It keeps for a long time in the fridge and keeps for 3 months in the freezer.
+It keeps well in the fridge for 3 months and in the freezer for 3 months.

 • Flour – to make cookies, muffins, cakes, or other baked goods.
 (Gluten-free if necessary)